 ZRO is literally a cellular ping pong, the lightest most scalable telecommunications protocol ever created, operating uniquely in the natively addressed mass dial stream and instantly available to any caller who has exhausted their prepaid airtime.
 Consumers simply dial the person they wish to speak to—and with an instant one second flash ring—the call recipient is automatically signaled with a missed call display to prompt a callback.

-Starlogik is processing over 60 million calls a day, with over 100 million people having used the service to-date.
-They have currently switched over 35 billion total connections and counting.
+Starlogik is processing over 100 million calls a day, with over 170 million unique users to-date.
+They have currently switched over 60 billion total connections and counting.
 At this scale they are processing at peak thousands of calls per second, which leads to massive amounts of data to process.

 From a transactional perspective, Starlogik is handling such a high call volume that much of the database ecosystems on the market were not able to withstand the kind of throughput that they do on a minimal server capacity.
 In testing out solutions, the team found that most database services (DBaaS) could not withstand the pressure and traffic of these call volumes.
 They ultimately landed on Redis Enterprise Cloud, where the cache is implemented on a two-hour rolling basis and then processes are set up downstream to move that data into a warehouse for processing and analytics.

 “The technology is carrier grade and the scale we operate at is rare,” notes Ash Brener, Starlogik’s CTO.
 “A single node can handle north of 30,000 transactions per second, and that’s over a billion calls a day.
 We’re stimulating billions of minutes of use on the network that never would have transpired from subscribers in states of zero credit.”